+353-1-416-8900REST OF WORLD

 • ID: 5792664

-• In-depth market profiles of Brazil, Mexico, Argentina, Bolivia, Chile, Colombia, Costa Rica, Ecuador, El Salvador, Guatemala, Honduras, Panama, Paraguay, Peru and Uruguay
+• In-depth market profiles of Argentina, Bahamas, Barbados, Belize, Bolivia, Brazil, Chile, Colombia, Costa Rica, the Dominican Republic, Ecuador, El Salvador, Guatemala, Honduras, Jamaica, Mexico, Panama, Paraguay, Peru, Puerto Rico, Trinidad and Tobago and Uruguay.

-• New forecasts for smart electricity meters until 2029
+• New forecasts for smart electricity metering until 2030.

-• Analysis of the latest market and industry developments in each of the countries
+• Analysis of the latest market and industry developments in each country.

 • How are the national energy policies driving the adoption of smart metering?

-• What is the current deployment status of major utilities across Latin America?
+• What is the current deployment status of major utilities across this region?

-• How are market-liberalising reforms changing the energy utility sector in Latin America?
+• How are market-liberalising reforms changing the energy utility sector in this region?

-• Which are the leading smart metering solution providers in Latin America?
+• Which are the leading smart metering solution providers in Latin America and the Caribbean?

-• What is the outlook for the first wave of smart metering rollouts in Latin America?
+• What is the outlook for the first wave of smart metering rollouts in this region?

 • Which are the main electricity and gas utilities in each country?

-Smart Metering in Latin America is the foremost source of information about the ongoing transformation of the metering sector in this region.
-Whether you are a solution vendor, utility, telecom operator, investor, consultant or government agency, you will gain valuable insights from our in-depth research.
+Smart Metering in Latin America and the Caribbean is the foremost source of information about the ongoing transformation of the metering sector in this region.
+Whether you are a solution vendor, utility, telecom operator, investor, consultant or government agency, you will gain valuable insights from this in-depth research.

 Table of Contents